 Completion of an application form and permission of the instructor are required.
-Standard tuition and fees apply, including the application fee.
+Standard tuition and fees apply.

-EARLY ADMISSION PROGRAM/RUNNING START & EARLY COLLEGE
+EARLY ADMISSION PROGRAM RUNNING START/EARLY COLLEGE/ EARLY ADMIT

 UH West Oʻahu provides educational opportunities for high school juniors and seniors through the Early Admission Program.
 Open to students attending both public and private schools, the program is intended to supplement a student's high school curriculum allowing them to enroll concurrently in UH West Oʻahu courses while still in high school.
 Students are eligible to attend college classes during the fall, spring and summer sessions.
-Those interested should consult their high school counselor prior to applying.
+This program has three options, Running Start, Early College, and Early Admit.